Permaculture in Practice

 John Champagne — Brogo Permaculture Gardens

-Johnny Alverez — Budawang Permaculture / Earthcare
+Johnny Alevras — Budawang Permaculture / Earthcare

-Johnny Alverez is an active permaculture practitioner involved in greening and community environmental projects, particularly around the Illawarra.
+Johnny Alevras is an active permaculture practitioner involved in greening and community environmental projects, particularly around the Illawarra.
 With a background in environmental conservation and permaculture (he completed his PDC in 2011), Johnny has been engaged in volunteer coordination and restoration work, such as managing community volunteers at Greenhouse Park nature reserve with a vision for food security and social enterprise.
 He has worked alongside other permaculture educators and continues to be involved in local earthcare and permaculture activities.

 Aaron Sorensen — Elemental Permaculture